 Coach's box shall be enforced.
 The coaching box is 14 feet long placed in the middle of the regulation half court.
-Coaches shall remain seated on the bench at all times while the clock is running or is stopped, except to:
+Coaches are strongly encouraged to remain seated on the bench at all times while the clock is running or is stopped, except to:

 - 1. Confirm with bench personnel and players within the confines of the bench area during a charged time out or during an intermission between quarters or extra periods. - 2.
 Rise and stand in front of their seat to signal players to request a time out. - 3.
 Confer with personnel at the scorer's table to request a time out for a correctable error. - 4.
 To attend to an injured player when beckoned on to the court by an official. - 5.
-They may stand to replace or remove an injured or disqualified player or a player directed to leave the game only within the confines of his or her bench. - 6.
-To spontaneously react to an outstanding play by a member of his/her team. - 7.
-The coach may be off of his or her seat if they are within the confines of the coaching box. - 8.
+They may stand to replace or remove an injured or disqualified player, or a player directed to leave the game only within the confines of his or her bench.

+- 6. To spontaneously react to an outstanding play by a member of his/her team. - 7.
+Although strongly encouraged to remain seated, the coach may be off of his or her seat if they are within the confines of the coaching box. - 8.
 A technical foul may be issued for any violation of the above guidelines.

-SECTION XXV.
+SECTION XXVI.
 GUIDELINES FOR CROWD CONTROL

 - 1. Each coach is responsible for his/her own followers. - 2.
 In case of crowd or individual misbehavior in the gym, parking lot, or any part of the school site before, during or after the game, the following procedure is recommended by the Diocesan C.Y.O.
 Board of Directors. - A. The referee and/or the Athletic Director shall: - 1.
 Warn the coach or coaches who will quiet their own fans. - 2.
 Warn the coach or coaches and take a cooling off period (approximately 3 minutes), at the referee's discretion. - 3.
 If the behavior is still in poor taste, forfeit the game to the other team.
 If both teams' supporters are out of line, forfeit the game both ways (both teams are charged with a LOSS). - 3.
 In case of a coach's misbehavior - A. The referee shall, progressively: - 1.
 Warn the coach. - 2.
 Call a technical foul. - 3.
-Call a second technical foul and eject the coach from the immediate area (gym); if he/she refuses to go, forfeit the game to the opposing team.
+Call a second technical foul and eject the coach from the immediate area (gym); If a coach is ejected from the game and said coach refuses to leave the gym the game will be considered a forfeit to the other team.